 - Renewable Resources (MSc and PhD): gradstudies.macdonald [at] mcgill.ca (Grad Studies Macdonald) Tel: 514-398-7838

-1. If I have questions regarding the MSE Graduate Environment Option, who should I contact?
+1. If I have questions regarding the Graduate Environment Option, who should I contact?

-For information on the MSE Graduate Environment Option, please grad.mse [at] mcgill.ca (contact us) at the McGill School of Environment.
+For information on the Graduate Environment Option, please grad.environment [at] mcgill.ca (contact us).

-2. How do I apply to the MSE Graduate Environment Option?
+2. How do I apply to the Graduate Environment Option?

-The student needs to apply for admission to the home department AND apply specifically to the MSE for admission into the MSE Graduate Environment Option.
+The student needs to apply for admission to the home department AND apply specifically to the Bieler School of Environment for admission into the Graduate Environment Option.
 In other words, the student needs to be accepted BOTH into the home department and into the Option.

-3. What is the duration of the MSE Graduate Environment Option program?
+3. What is the duration of the Graduate Environment Option program?

 The program duration will depend on the home department, but Masters students must spend a minimum of 3 terms at McGill.
 Most thesis students take at least 2 years.
 PhD students must spend a minimum of 6 terms at McGill.